Advertiser Disclosure

 Qualifying Nights: A qualifying night is one in which a member stays at a participating Hyatt hotel and pays an eligible rate or redeems a free night award.
 This generally includes any nights you book directly through Hyatt (nights booked through third-party sites like Expedia or Hotels.com are disqualified).
 Qualifying nights can also be earned through the World of Hyatt card and World of Hyatt Business card.

 Base Points: A base point is earned through qualifying World of Hyatt spending.
-You’ll earn 5 base points per $1 spent at Hyatt properties regardless of your elite level.
+You’ll earn up to 5 base points per $1 spent at Hyatt properties regardless of your elite level.

 Milestone Rewards: Milestone Rewards aren’t necessarily tied to elite status.
 These are bonuses awarded after you reach different levels of qualifying nights or base points.
 Scroll down for more information about Milestone Rewards.